Rasel105/Apple_Guys/README.md

-# Getting Started with Apple Guys
+# Explore Apple Guys

- # You can see Live web Preview of [Apple Guys](https://apple-guys.netlify.app/).
+ # You can see Live Web Preview of [Apple Guys](https://apple-guys.netlify.app/).

 * The name of of the Project is Apple Guys
 * Where I created a Navbar which has 5 link With Custom link when you click A link then it'll show a green color.